 News and advice for solicitor advocates from the Law Society on civil, family and criminal advocacy issues.

-The Law Society has responded to the Sentencing Council’s consultation on draft guidelines for offences involving child cruelty.
+The Law Society has responded to the Law Commission’s consultation on its draft Sentencing Code for England and Wales.

 Our accreditation covers all types of criminal law work and supports practitioners to qualify to apply for inclusion on local duty solicitor rotas.

 Feedback from you will help us improve out website.
 If you would like us to contact you please leave your contact details.